Small-scale photonic Kolmogorov-Arnold networks using standard telecom nonlinear modules: Coherent versus incoherent operation

 \subsection{Experimental comparison}

 Supplementary Fig.~\ref{fig:supp_coherent} compares both regimes on Two Moons classification for [2,2] and [2,2,2] architectures.

-For the single-layer [2,2] network, the incoherent regime (99.4\%, 16 parameters) substantially outperforms the coherent regime (91.8\%, 20 parameters).
+For the single-layer [2,2] network, the incoherent regime (99.4\%, 16 parameters; single seed --- multi-seed statistics in Section~2.1 of the main text) substantially outperforms the coherent regime (91.8\%, 20 parameters).
 Although coherent operation provides the additional $\psi$ degrees of freedom, it also couples $\phi_k$ to the interference condition at the output couplers.
 Since the MZI transfer function already depends on $\phi_k$ through a cosine-squared fringe, this coupling multiplies the number of local minima in the loss landscape: the same parameter now sits inside two periodic functions with different periods.
 Gradient descent is more likely to become trapped, and in this case settles on an inferior boundary.
-The performance gap reflects the difficulty of gradient-based optimisation on the resulting multimodal landscape, not a limitation of the coherent model, which is strictly more expressive.
+The performance gap reflects the difficulty of gradient-based optimization on the resulting multimodal landscape, not a limitation of the coherent model, which is strictly more expressive.
 Alternative training strategies which handle multimodal objectives more naturally may recover the missing performance.

 For the two-layer [2,2,2] network, the situation reverses: the coherent regime (99.9\%, 40 parameters) slightly exceeds the incoherent regime (99.5\%, 32 parameters).
 Here the interference cross-terms at intermediate nodes act as input-dependent effective weights that the incoherent formulation cannot access.
-The additional $\psi$ parameters allow the optimiser to exploit this extra expressivity without the $\phi$-interference coupling penalty dominating.
+The additional $\psi$ parameters allow the optimizer to exploit this extra expressivity without the $\phi$-interference coupling penalty dominating.

 The choice of source coherence therefore affects both expressivity and trainability, and the balance between them depends on network depth.
-For the small-scale configurations studied in the main text, the incoherent regime offers a simpler optimisation landscape at no cost in performance for [2,2] and [6,1,1].
+For the small-scale configurations studied in the main text, the incoherent regime offers a simpler optimization landscape at no cost in performance for [2,2] and [6,1,1].
 The coherent regime becomes advantageous only when intermediate recombination nodes are present and the network is deep enough to exploit the additional interference degrees of freedom.